robb-j/r0b-blog/content/post/deploying-esp32-with-spiffs-using-github-actions.md

 ---
-title: Deploying ESP32 with spiffs using github actions
+title: Deploying ESP32 with SPIFFS using github actions
-date: 2022-11-10
+date: 2022-11-25
-draft: true
+draft: false
 summary: >
   Playing around with ESP32s has led to some interesting automations to make the whole process easier.
 ---